Nullislander0/second-brain-local/README.md

 ```

 ### 4. Install Python dependencies (for MCP server and local development)
+*Maybe do this before you startup the whole stack... thinking my agent messed this up, but whatever...*
 ```bash
 pip install -r requirements.txt
 ```

 ### 5. Open the chat interface

 Go to **http://localhost:3000** and create your account.
-This is a local-only account — Open WebUI runs entirely on your machine.
+This is a local-only account, *so you can put whatever you want in the login* — Open WebUI runs entirely on your machine.

 ## How It Works